Kalmat/Coward-Web-Browser/README.md

 - Inside the directory in which you placed coward.py script and/or coward.exe, create a folder named `externalplayer`
 - Inside `externalplayer` folder, create another folder named `mpv`
 - [Unzip your downloaded mpv player, and] place the mpv.exe file inside `mpv` folder you created in previous step
+- WARNING: it will work in usual music, gaming or chatting live pages, but not in main media streaming platforms (see streamlink/plugins for an exhaustive list of places in which you can expect this to work)

 ### Support